konveyor/kai/docs/scenarios/migrating_custom_library_apps_using_solution_server_short_edition/Partially_Migrated_Apps_Scenario.md

 ## Conclusion

-In this scenario, we showcased the power of Kai's **Solution Server** in learning from one migration and accelerating similar ones.
-The Solution Server captured successful patterns from the inventory management migration and applied them to dramatically speed up the EHR viewer migration.
+This scenario demonstrates how Kai's **Solution Server** transforms enterprise migrations by learning from successful patterns.
+What began as manual research and custom configuration for the inventory management system became automated, high-confidence solutions for the EHR viewer resulting in reduced migration time.

 Key benefits demonstrated:

-- **Cross-application learning**: Patterns learned from one app accelerate others
 - **Contextual hints**: Domain-specific guidance based on past successes
 - **Success metrics**: Confidence levels help prioritize migration efforts
 - **Consistency**: Ensures uniform patterns across related applications

-By the end of this scenario, you will understand how Kai's Solution Server transforms migration from a repetitive manual process into an accelerating, learning-based workflow that gets smarter with each project.
+By continuously learning from completed migrations, the solution server makes each new similar migration incrementally more efficient.